raoul2000/yii2-workflow/guide/workflow-creation.md

 - invalid Ids : 'my workflow', 'draft mode', '01workflow', 'post_workflow'

 Note that status Ids are not aimed to be displayed to the user.
-For this prupose, we'll see below that you can define a *label* property.
+For this prupose, we'll see below that you can define a *label* property accessible through the `getLabel()` method implemented by the Status class.

 #### Absolute Status Ids

 An absolute status Id is a composite value that includes the id of the workflow that owns the status.
-The characters slash (/) is then used to separate both ids.
+The characters slash (/) is used to separate both ids.

-For example, if we have a status with "draft" that belong to the workflow 'post', the absolute status Id is 'post/draft'.
+For example, if we have a status with "draft" that belong to the workflow 'PostWorkflow', the absolute status Id is 'PostWorkflow/draft'.

-Most of the time, you will not use absolute status id, but note that internally they are required by the *WorkflowPhpSource* component.
+Most of the time, you will not use absolute status id, but it's good to know that internally they are required by the *WorkflowPhpSource* component.

 ## Workflow Provider

-A *Workflow provider* is a class that implements the *IWorkflowDefinitionProvider* interface which defines a single method : `getDefinition()`.
-This method must return the description of our workflow as a PHP array.
+The *WorkflowPhpSource* component reads workflow definition from *Workflow provider* objects.
+This type of object t implements the *IWorkflowDefinitionProvider* interface which defines a single method : `getDefinition()`.
+This method must return the actual description of our workflow as a PHP array.

 *PostWorkflow.php in @app/models*
 ```php
 namespace app\models;
 class PostWorkflow implements raoul2000\workflow\base\IWorkflowDefinitionProvider
 {
 	public function getDefinition() {